InflvxDev/InflvxDev/README.md

 <h3>I'm Sebastian Ochoa (InflvxDev)</h3>

-Systems engineering student, focused on web and mobile applications.
-I have knowledge of languages like HTML, CSS, JavaScript, C#, Dart, Java, Python and SQL.
-I use frameworks and tools like Angular, Flutter, ASP.Net, Node.js, Spring Boot and different relational and non-relational databases.
+Systems Engineer, focused on software development and data analysis.
+I have knowledge of languages such as HTML, CSS, JavaScript, C#, Dart, Java, Python, and SQL.
+I use frameworks and tools like Angular, Flutter, ASP.Net, Power BI, Talend, and various relational and non-relational databases.

 ### :octocat: Github Stats